kelvinkipsang/blog/_posts/2016-5-18-OOP-principles.md

 ---
 layout: post
-title: The Four Principles of OOP
+title: The Four Principles of OOP.
 ---

 Dimistifying Object Oriented Programming is not easy at first, but re-read this article a few times and you'll rank up.
 I'm going to give you some insight into the four principles of Object Oriented Programming: